King of Cups

 Oceanus

-Oceanus is the God of the great ocean that encircles the world, and was seen as the personification of the oceans that exist outside the known map.
-The Olympian God Poseidon was more closely associated with the known oceans, specifically the Mediterranean.
+Oceanus is the god of the great ocean encircling the world.
+He personifies the waters existing outside the known map.
+The Olympian god Poseidon governed the known oceans, specifically the Mediterranean.

-As ancient Western cultures moved out of the Mediterranean Sea, Oceanus became associated with the great expanses of water that were the Atlantic and Indian oceans.
-Thus he is always the God of uncharted oceans.
+As ancient Western cultures sailed beyond the Mediterranean Sea, Oceanus became associated with the great expanses of water that were the Atlantic and Indian oceans.
+Thus, he is always the God of uncharted oceans.

-He makes a perfect fit for the unknown seas within us; the deep waters of the subconscious and the fiery, flowing emotions of the heart.
-In Tarot these are the domains of the King of Cups.
+He makes a perfect fit for the unknown seas within us; the deep waters of the Unconscious and the fiery, flowing emotions of the heart.
+In Tarot, these are the domains of the King of Cups.

 Description and Symbology

-The ocean we see the king in represents the emotions between people.
+The ocean surrounding the king represents the flowing emotions between people.

-We see fish jumping out of the water, reminiscent of the fish in the Page of Cups, Queen of Cups and the Moon cards, but this time we see many more of them.
-Ideas and creativity flow from this king!
+We see fish jumping out of the water, reminiscent of the fish in the Page of Cups, Queen of Cups and the Moon cards, but in far greater numbers.
+Ideas and creativity flow constantly from this king.

-Above the scene we see a strange inverted sea.
-This represents the inner uncharted ocean inside us.
-It includes the deep waters of the subconscious mind and its interactions with our deeper and fierier urges and passions.
 We see a whale swimming in this ocean.
-This may be the smaller of the two oceans, but the largest things known to us swim in it - our creativity, passions and deep understanding.
+This may be the smaller of the two oceans, but the largest things known to us swim in it: our creativity, passions and deep understanding.

 The king